Luthaf/Jumos.jl/doc/simulations/steps.rst

 Running the simulation
 ----------------------

-The order of the steps in a simulation run can not be changed.
+The order of the steps in a simulation run is always the same, and can not be changed.

-Get forces
-^^^^^^^^^^

-The first step, and the more time consuming one, is to get the forces octing on each one of the atoms.
-Various way to do this computation exist, depening on the type of potentials (short range or long range), and some ticks can speed up the computation (pairs list, short range potential truncation).

 Integrate
 ^^^^^^^^^